kroc99/AdvancedClassificationRadar/README.md

 - **Microcontroller**: Raspberry Pi
 - **Programming Languages**: Python, JavaScript (for UI)
 - **Machine Learning Libraries**: TensorFlow
-- **UI Tools**: Tkinter, PyQt (Python) or React (JavaScript)
+- **UI Tools**:PyQt (Python) or React (JavaScript), could realistically be anything but I think UI build using a relevant would be best for club members.

 ---

 ## Goals
-- Detect and classify objects in real-time through walls using radar and AI.
+- Detect and classify objects (Gators) in real-time through walls using radar and AI.
 - Provide a user-friendly interface for visualization and control.
-- Maybe integrate with gators if possible.